Dazage/rdmenu/README.md

 # Dependencies
 dmenu           -> Provides the drop down menu of available servers to choose from.<br>
-xfreerdp        -> The piece of software I use for connecting to servers via RDP.<br>
+xfreerdp        -> The piece of software I use for connecting to servers via RDP.
+Fair warning, the package name is different depending on your distro so some seaching for the package name may be required.<br>
-(optional) pass -> As stated in the info section this is optional, but I do suggest using it adds a layer of security.<br>
+(optional) pass -> As stated in the info section this is optional, but I do suggest using it adds a layer of security.